BorjaRobles/douglas-server/README.md

 # Douglas server

-The server is available on port 8080 unless specified otherwise in the arguments
+The server can be started by invoking its jar-file `java -jar douglas.jar` and is available on port 8080

-This can simply be controlled by passing a different port as argument `java -jar douglas.jar 4040`

 ## How to install